SAP/odata-vocabularies/docs/v2-annotations.md

     </tr>
     <tr>
       <td>
-        <span>use-batch</span>
+        use-batch
       </td>
       <td>false</td>
       <td>
-        <span>Wrap all requests to resources of this service in batch requests; only the service document and the metadata document can be accessed unwrapped.This av</span> <span>oids exposing sensitive data in URLs (even with HTTPS URLs can be visible in log files)</span>
+        Wrap all requests to resources of this service in batch requests; only the service document and the metadata document can be accessed unwrapped.This av oids exposing sensitive data in URLs (even with HTTPS URLs can be visible in log files)
       </td>
     </tr>
   </tbody>